varnish/Varnish-Book/varnish_sysadmin.rst

 keeping a few hundred extra threads around, it's generally advisable to tune Varnish to always have a few spare threads.

-The thread_pool_min parameter defines how many threads will be running for each thread pool even when there is no load.
-Notice that, unlike thread_pool_max, the thread_pool_min parameter has to be multiplied by thread_pools (2, by default) to get the total number of minimum threads running.
+The ``thread_pool_min`` parameter defines how many threads will be running for each thread pool even when there is no load. ``thread_pool_max`` defines the maximum amount of threads that will be used per thread pool.

-The defaults of a minimum of 5 threads per thread pool, a maximum of 500 threads total and 2 thread pools, will result in:
+The defaults of a minimum of 5 threads and maximum 500 threads per thread pool and 2 thread pools will result in:

 - At any given time, at least 10 worker threads will be running
-- No more than 500 threads will run.
+- No more than 1000 threads will run.

-In other words:

-- Minimum threads running = thread_pools * thread_pool_min
-- Maximum threads running = thread_pool_max

 In the past, there was a natural limit to how many threads Varnish could use, but this has been removed.
 Still, we rarely recommend running with